 Think about the materials you’ll need such as a small log book for transactions you’d like your son to use and have some money ready to use for the lesson.

-Write the date of the Friday you’ve chosen and make sure you’ve completed this lesson plan before the lesson delivery date.
+Make sure you’ve completed this lesson plan before the lesson delivery date.

 This type of planner is perfect for this one-off special type of lesson, as it encourages you to think about how to make your lesson useful and beneficial to your child as well as planning out all the materials you’ll need.